tobi-weber/foliolib/docs/source/documentation.rst

 Configuration
 -------------

-After the first start of okapicli a configuration with default values will be created under $HOME/.foliolib.
+After the first run of okapicli a configuration with default values will be created under $HOME/.foliolib.